Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Discussion

 \subsection{Time and efficiency gains}

-\textcite{ziems_can_2023} suggest that the resources saved from allocating some tasks to LLMs would be put to good use by training expert annotators (or research assistants).
-This is a good point: let machines do repetitive labor and humans more interesting and meaningful work.
+\textcite{ziems_can_2023} suggest that the resources saved from allocating some tasks to LLMs would be put to good use by training expert human annotators or assistants.
+Indeed: let machines do repetitive labor and humans more interesting work.
 The time savings can be considerable.
-For example, the dataset of the first case study on newsreels features a modest dataset of 12707 synopses totaling about 281k words.
-Assuming a reading speed of 184 wpm \parencite[words per minute; average for Russian language text;][]{trauzettel-klosinski_standardized_2012}, merely reading through that would be over 19 hours of work, with annotation work likely taking as much again.
-At least a full work week in total.
-That is assuming the availability of a speaker of Russian who is knowledgeable of the historical Soviet context and able to interpret the various abbreviations and references in the text.
-Running it through the OpenAI API was a matter of leaving the script running in the background for an hour or so --- yielding results very close to what an expert human with said qualifications would judge (as evident from the test set accuracy).
+For example, the dataset of the first case study on newsreels features a modest 12707 synopses totaling about 281k words.
+Assuming a reading speed of 184 wpm \parencite[words per minute; average for Russian language text;][]{trauzettel-klosinski_standardized_2012}, manual reading would be 19+ hours of work, with annotation likely taking as much again; easily one working week --- assuming the availability of a speaker of the language, able to interpret the historical context and the various abbreviations and references therein.
+Running it through an LLM service was a matter of leaving a script running for an hour or so --- yielding results very close to our expert with said qualifications.

-The English translation of "Les Misérables" used in the network inference example above is about 558k words, and contains a long list of major and minor characters.
-Reading through that would take over 40 hours (assuming the English average of 228 wpm), and taking meticulous notes of all pairs of interacting characters in each passage would likely double that.
+The English translation of "Les Misérables" in the network example is about 558k words.
+Reading it would be 40 hours (English average of 228 wpm), and taking notes of all interacting character pairs would likely double that.
 Again easily two weeks of work.
-Or a few minutes or hours on an LLM.

-The Corpus of Historical American English \parencite[19-20th century;][]{davies_corpus_2010} is a commonly used resource in historical and computational linguistics (see references in the lexical semantic change case study).
-While NLP methods have been used to parse the entire corpus to infer e.g. lexical change, reading through its entire 400M words would take a human over 14 years (assuming 250 8h-workdays per year without a lunch break).
-No English scholar in their right mind would undertake this, so either small samples or aggregation via NLP methods is used.
-With instructable LLMs, reading, annotating or meaningfully analyzing every single sentence therein is entirely feasible.
+Or a few LLM hours or even minutes.
+The Corpus of Historical American English \parencite[19-20th century;][]{davies_corpus_2010} is a common resource in linguistics.
+While NLP methods have been used to parse it for various ends, including the semantic change task discussed above, reading through its entire 400M words would take a human over 14 years (assuming 250 8h-workdays per year).
+No scholar in their right mind would undertake this, so either small samples or aggregation via NLP methods is used.
+Meaningfully analyzing every single sentence therein using an LLM is very feasible, without even needing to annotate training sets first.